OData/v3ProtocolDocument/OData.markdown

 	 }
 	}

-When the resource retrieved represents a collection, the 'Target Url' of any Actions advertised MUST encode every System Query Option used to retrieve the collection.
+When the resource retrieved represents a collection, the 'Target Url' of any actions advertised MUST encode every System Query Option used to retrieve the collection.
 In practice this means that any of these System Query Options should be encoded: $filter, $expand, $orderby, $skip and $top.

-An efficient format that assumes client knowledge of metadata SHOULD NOT advertise Actions whose availability ('IsAlwaysBindable' is set to 'true') and the target url can be established via metadata.
+An efficient format that assumes client knowledge of metadata SHOULD NOT advertise actions whose availability ('IsAlwaysBindable' is set to 'true') and the target URL can be established via metadata.

 #### 8.10.2.3.
 Invoking an Action

-To invoke an Action a client MUST make a POST request to the 'Target Url' of the Action.
+To invoke an action a client MUST make a POST request to the 'Target Url' of the action.

-If the Action supports binding the binding parameter value MUST be encoded in the 'Target Url'.
+If the action supports binding the binding parameter value MUST be encoded in the 'Target Url'.
 It is not possible to specify an entity or a collection of entities as a parameter value in the request body.

 If the invoke request contains any non-binding parameter values, the `Content-Type` of the request MUST be `'application/json'`, and the parameter values MUST be encoded in a single JSON object in the request body.